Skamandrios42/pneuma/README.md

 # The Pneuma Programming Language

-A discription of this projects will be written after the first release.
+A discription of this projects will be written after the first full release.